 1. Feed street animals and get them neutered.

 2. Don’t buy, don’t breed.
 Please adopt – There are so many on the street and shelters.
 Buying and breeding decreases the chances of shelter animals or street animals finding a home.

 3. Take good care of your own pets – Research their needs (physical, psychological, nutritional, etc.) and always give them your best.
 Every animal is different – spend time with them, understand their needs and provide your best for them.

 4. Check that you do not inadvertently support cruelty to animals – Use only products that are not tested on animals (shampoo, soap, toothpaste, detergents, food products), do not support activities that exploit animals (circuses, fishing, bullfights, etc.)

 5. Use kinder methods for “pest” control – Use pandan leaves for household roaches, safe mosquito repellent for mosquitoes (cloves in lime), cruelty-free traps, etc.

 6. Go meatless once a week (or more, if you can) – Factory-farmed animals endure tremendous suffering.
-Buy only free-range, unfertilised eggs.
+If you consume eggs, buy only free-range, unfertilised eggs and where hens are allowed to live out their natural lives.
 Eat compassionately.

-7. Do not call the councils to report any street animal as “kacau-ganggu (nuisance)”; they will be captured and possibly, killed.
+7. Do not call the local councils to report any street animal as “kacau-ganggu (nuisance)”; they will be captured and possibly, destroyed.
 Try understanding, empathy and compassion.